Lauritz-Uni/dis-projekt/README.md

 Install required packages from requirements.txt

-Make sure the csv files are located in website/data-csv/
+Make sure the csv files are located in "website/data-csv/".
+You can get them from [this Kaggle page](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews/)

 Run import_data.py (imports data from csv files to databse, takes a couple minutes)